 Jaclyn also has experience in providing therapeutic support to adults and children who have a disability.
 Jaclyn uses evidence based therapeutic approaches to help clients with mental health concerns such as anxiety and depression.
 Jaclyn also provides therapeutic support to develop skills in a variety of areas, such as social skills and emotional regulation.
 Jaclyn adapts therapeutic approaches as necessary to match the person’s communication skills and where appropriate provides strategies for support networks to help the person practice strategies.

-Madonna Nielsen – Behaviour Consultant (Contractor to DDTS)
+Madonna Nielsen – Behaviour Support Practitioner (Contractor to DDTS)

 Madonna has worked in a variety of educational and disability services over the past 28 years.
 Experiences in Government Agencies, Community Organisations and Schools have provided Madonna with an insight into the current and shifting trends, policies and practices in the Disability, Aged Care and Education sectors.
 She has acquired a thorough knowledge of the legislative requirements and trends with the NDIS and National Safeguards Commission, including restrictive practices.